British Labour leader faces showdown with party members over Brexit | CBC News

 British Labour leader faces showdown with party members over Brexit

-PM Boris Johnson insists U.K. will leave the EU on Oct.
-31

-Britain's opposition Labour Party will vote to decide its Brexit strategy on Monday, with leader Jeremy Corbyn heading for a showdown with his members over whether the party should back staying in the European Union.
+Britain's opposition Labour Party will vote to decide its Brexit strategy on Monday, as leader Jeremy Corbyn heads for a showdown with his members over whether the party should back remaining in the European Union.

 The vote at its annual conference in the English seaside resort of Brighton is the latest attempt by the party to bridge its divides over Brexit, a row that has overshadowed party officials' attempt to present Labour as a government in waiting.

 With Prime Minister Boris Johnson insisting that Britain will leave the EU on an Oct.
-31 deadline, Labour, like the ruling Conservatives, is struggling to agree strategy on Brexit, increasing the uncertainty over Britain's biggest foreign and trade policy shift in more than 40 years.
+31 deadline, Labour, like the ruling Conservatives, is struggling to agree on a Brexit strategy, increasing the uncertainty over Britain's biggest foreign and trade policy shift in more than 40 years.

+Johnson advised Queen Elizabeth to prorogue, or suspend, Parliament on Aug.
+28, a move his opponents said was made to stymie challenges to his promise to take Britain out of the EU.

+Johnson said the aim of the suspension, in effect until Oct.
+14, was to allow his Conservative government bring in a new legislative agenda and that few working days would be lost.

 Leftist Corbyn, an instinctive critic of the EU, has been under renewed pressure from party members and even some of his top team to unequivocally back remaining in the EU and their rebellion forced a vote between two options on Monday.